-Join Gabriel Corbett for an in-depth discussion in this video Using the Jog feature, part of Sheet Metal Design with SOLIDWORKS.
+Join Gabriel Corbett for an in-depth discussion in this video Using the Jog feature, part of SOLIDWORKS 2013-2017: Sheet Metal Design.

 A Jog feature is an offset in sheet metal.
 The most common use of this feature is to create an overlap of two parts or two edges.
 In this case here, I've got a formed sheet metal piece that have two edges that are kind of butting up against each other with a gap.
 What I want to do is add an offset that goes underneath this other flange, and then maybe extend this flange so, it covers.
 To do so, what I need to do is start a sketch on this top plane.
 Let's go ahead and click on Sketch, and click on Line.
 And this is a regular line, not a center line.
 Click on Spacebar, so, I'm looking straight down on that face.

 And I'm going to make a line just across that part.
 And it just happened to be snapping across the origin, so, it defines where that's located.
 When you're happy with your sketch, go ahead and hit Escape, and then jump over here into the Sheet Metal tab and come up here to Jog.
 The first question is, which face is going to be fixed?
 In this case here, it's going to be this one.
 And as soon as I do that, I get a preview of what's going to be created.
 You can see that's way too big and going the wrong direction.
 So, we gotta fix this thing up a little bit.
 Number one is my offset distance.
 I really don't want is an offset that is just one material thickness.
 So, I type in 0.063.